yurrriq/k8s-charts/incubator/elasticsearch/README.md

 ## Application Version

-This chart aims to support Elasticsearch v2 and v5 deployments by specifying the `values.yaml` parameter `appVersion`.
+This chart aims to support Elasticsearch v2 and v5 deployments by parsing specifying the `values.yaml` parameter `image.tag`.

 ### Version Specific Features